DocumentationGetting Started

 4. Enqueue Jobs

-From Server Actions, API routes, or anywhere:
+Call your job from Server Actions, API routes, or anywhere:

 app/actions.ts